-Bioluminescence - Chemical Reactions in Living Organisms
+Bioluminescence - Creating Light in Living Organisms

 The specific luciferin BioLume uses is called coelenterazine, a word derived from coelenterates, a class of marine invertebrates that includes jellyfish, sea anemones, and corals.
 Coelenterazine is the most widespread luciferin molecule found in nature.
 It is a very potent, natural anti-oxidant.
 All of the marine organisms that emit light use different luciferases but most use the same luciferin, coelenterazine.

 Bioluminescence is not the same as "fluorescence".
 In fluorescence, energy from a source of light is absorbed and re-emitted as another photon.
 In bioluminescence the excitation energy is supplied by a chemical reaction rather than from a source of light.
-Bioluminescence is not radioactive.

 “Bioluminescent Generating Systems” are described in our patents as a combination of these chemical ingredients that produce light.
 BioLume has trademarked the brand name “Lumoness™” for the combination of chemistry that produces the bright, bioluminescent glow, in a spectrum of colors, which can be added to a broad range of food, beverage, personal care, and cosmetic products, and “TumorLight™” is the brand name for the medical imaging product.